sajjadGG/book-python/advanced/concurrency/threading-about.rst

 * The cost of this convenience is that you have to assume a switch can happen at any time
 * Accordingly, critical sections have to be a guarded with locks
 * The limit on threads is total CPU power minus the cost of tasks switches and synchronization overhead
+* Why Should Async Get All The Love Advanced Control Flow With Threads [#Davis2022]_

 .. glossary::